 His death on Friday released a flood of affectionate memories, from all walks.
 His wife, Cece, says she can’t get through a telephone conversation without another call ringing in from people wanting to offer condolences.
 As many as 17 former Pacer players are expected for Thursday’s 1 p.m. funeral service at Bankers Life Fieldhouse, including several who will travel great distances.
 Reggie Miller (California) and Jeff Foster (Texas) will speak and Billy Keller (Florida), Dale Davis (Atlanta), Billy Knight (Atlanta) and Clark Kellogg (Ohio) are among those planning to attend.
-Mark Jackson called her to express his regrets.
-He wanted to come, but wasn’t allowed out of his television broadcast schedule.
+Mark Jackson called Cece to express his regrets about being unable to attend because of his television broadcast schedule.
 Many former Pacer front office workers also are coming, from all over the country.

-Bob Netolicky was Daniels’ teammate for six seasons, and became his closest friend.
+Bob Netolicky was Daniels’ teammate for six seasons and became one of his closest friends.
 They were proof that opposites can attract.
-They seemingly had nothing in common, but talked virtually every day, sometimes two or three times.
+They seemingly had nothing in common but talked virtually every day, sometimes two or three times.
 Daniels might call him at 3 a.m. to read a poem to him, or at 9 a.m. to ask him if he can still touch the rim.